uroge/ig-reels-and-explore-blocker/README.md

 ## Installation

-1. Download the extension package from the [releases page](#).
+1. Clone this repo
+2. Run yarn build
-2. Open Google Chrome and navigate to `chrome://extensions/`.
+3. Open Google Chrome and navigate to `chrome://extensions/`.
-3. Enable "Developer mode" by toggling the switch in the top right corner.
+4. Enable "Developer mode" by toggling the switch in the top right corner.
-4. Click on "Load unpacked" and select the downloaded extension package.
+5. Click on "Load unpacked" and select the downloaded extension package.
+6. Load dist folder

 ## Usage

-Once installed, the extension will automatically remove the Reels and Explore sidebar links and disable navigation to any URL containing `/reels`.
+Once installed, the extension will automatically remove the Reels and Explore sidebar links and disable navigation to any URL containing `/reels` or `/explore`.
 You can browse Instagram with fewer distractions and focus on what matters.

 ## Contributing